Phonics and Reading

 Phonics (Reading and Spelling)

-At Milstead, we believe that all our children can become fluent readers and writers.
-This is why we teach children to read and write through a rigorous and consistent systematic synthetic phonics (SSP) programme.
+We believe that all our children can become fluent readers and writers.
+Therefore we teach children to read and write through a rigorous and consistent systematic synthetic phonics (SSP) programme.
 Research has proven that teaching phonics is the best way to teach children to read, and reading is fundamental to a child's ability to be successful across all areas of school life and beyond.

 We have introduced a programme called Little Wandle Letters and Sounds Revised, which draws on the latest research into how children learn best.
-We start teaching phonics as soon as children start in Catkin Class (reception year) and follow theLittle Wandle Letters and Sounds Revisedprogression,which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
-As a result, our children are able to tackle unfamiliar words as they read.
-At Milstead, we also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
+We start teaching phonics as soon as children start in reception and follow theLittle Wandle Letters and Sounds Revisedprogression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
+As a result, children are able to tackle unfamiliar words as they read.
+We also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of phonics lessons and across the curriculum.
 We have a strong focus on language development for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.

 We value reading as a crucial life skill and by the time children leave us, they read confidently for meaning and regularly enjoy reading for pleasure.
 Our readers are equipped with the tools to tackle unfamiliar vocabulary.
 We encourage our children to see themselves as readers for both pleasure and purpose.